ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Merling</summary>

 + Merlings can [craft tridents](https://cdn.modrinth.com/data/FRBxogjw/images/2d0819e26f5afce6716b9584f21c022b9175bc86.png).
++ Merlings now have a body moisture resource to manage in order to not dry out.
 + Projectile and Melee attacks with Tridents deal more damage if the Merling is underwater.
 + Merlings can dash underwater while swimming on a cooldown.
-+ They will respawn in an ocean biome.
++ Merling's Natural Spawn point is located in ocean biomes~~~~.

 </details>